MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 - [Configure the Azure virtual machine as a GitHub self-hosted runner](https://docs.github.com/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)

-## Use the Azure Login Action with System-Assigned Managed Identity
+## Use the Azure Login action with system-assigned managed identity

-Learn how to securely authenticate to Azure services from GitHub Actions workflows using [Azure Login Action](https://github.com/marketplace/actions/azure-login) with [System-Assigned Managed Identity](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) configured on a virtual machine.
+Learn how to securely authenticate to Azure services from GitHub Actions workflows using [Azure Login action](https://github.com/marketplace/actions/azure-login) with [system-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) configured on a virtual machine.

-### Create GitHub secrets for System-Assigned Managed Identity
+### Create GitHub secrets for system-assigned managed identity

 1. Open your GitHub repository and go to **Settings**.
     :::image type="content" source="media/github-repo-settings.png" alt-text="Select settings tab in GitHub repository.":::